carlosperate/awesome-microbit/README.md

 - [PXT](https://pxt.microbit.org) - Provides an in-browser emulator and a Blocks interface that generates JavaScript (TypeScript) code.
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - A Block interface that produces Touch Develop code.
 No longer in development and it's recommended to use PXT instead.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
-- [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
+- [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a Bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
 - [Open Roberta Lab](http://lab.open-roberta.org) - A block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.

 ### Python